Meet the Team

 Raluca Barbulescu

-Raluca serves as the Chief Operating Officer of the Institute for Education.
+Raluca serves as a Senior Advisor at the Institute for Education.
+Previously she was IFE’s Chief Operating Officer.
 Raluca has spent the better part of her professional life in journalism and technology, working with leading technology players in the US and Europe.
 Outside of IFE, she is the Director of Client Services for [e-spres-oh], a DC based technology company, where she is providing strategic marketing expertise and project planning Raluca is the founder of a publication focused on the intersection of education, innovation and diplomacy.
 In her role as the Editor-in-Chief of IFE magazine, she has interviewed ambassadors, Nobel Prize winners and key tech innovators and disruptors in the nation’s capital.
 Previously, Raluca served as a Washington DC news correspondent, reporting for an international press agency headquartered in Bucharest, Romania.
 Raluca has an M.A. degree in Management in Media Institutions from University of Bucharest and speaks English, Spanish and Romanian.

 Emily Lovell